shsagir/play-area-sync/docs/ssh-keys.md

 If you are being asked this every time you deploy, something with your `known_hosts` file is probably wrong.
 See [this StackOverflow question](http://stackoverflow.com/questions/9299651/git-says-warning-permanently-added-to-the-list-of-known-hosts).

+### General connection errors

+If you can't establish a connection at all, a firewall might be the cause.
+This can a protection software on your computer or something in your company.
+You can fix this by allowing communication on the SSH standard port: `22`.

 ### Permission denied error

 When you get this after a `git push` or `git pull` like so: